 NOW, THEREFORE, in consideration of the foregoing and of the covenants and agreements herein contained, IT IS AGREED by and among the parties hereto that:

 Services.
-ENA shall perform the following actions to provide Customer with a fuel supply arrangement for the Plant (the "Services"):

-(a) Transportation.
-ENA shall solicit proposal(s) forfirm transport on interstate pipeline systems in the Pacific Northwest of the U.S.A.which shall provide for delivery of natural gas into the distribution facilities of Cascade Natural Gas ______’s distribution system, for delivery of natural gas to the Plant (the "Firm Transport").
-Upon ENA’s acquistion of proposal(s) for theFirm Transport, ENA shall submit a written summary of the terms of theFirm Transport to Customer for its review.
-Customer shall either accept or reject the proposal(s) for Firm Transport inwriting.
-If Customer has not accepted a proposal for Firm Transport within 180365 days of the eEffective dDate of this Agreement____ days of its receipt thereof, this Agreement shall automatically terminate and ENA shall have no further obligations or liability hereunder, except as set forth in Section 13 of this Agreement.
-Customer acknowledges and agrees that it shall make the decision to accept or reject the proposal(s) forFirm Transport with full knowledge of Customer’s rights and the benefit of independent legal advice.
+To accomplish the Services, ENA shall solicit proposal(s) for transport on interstate pipeline systems in the Pacific Northwest of the U.S.A.which shall provide for delivery of natural gas into the distribution facilities of Cascade Natural Gas, for delivery of natural gas to the Plant (the "Transport").
+Upon ENA’s acquistion of proposal(s) for the Transport, ENA shall submit a written summary of the terms of the Transport to Customer for its review.
+Such written summary shall contain the terms, conditions, and deadlines for Customer’s acceptance or rejection of the proposal(s) for the Transport and Customer shall either accept or reject the proposal(s) for the Transport in accordance with such terms, conditions, and deadlines.
+Customer acknowledges and agrees that it shall make the decision to accept or reject the proposal(s) for Transport with full knowledge of Customer’s rights and the benefit of independent commercial and legal advice.

 Gas Supply.
-If Customer accepts a proposal for Firm Transport and executes the necessary firm transport agreements in accordance with Section 4 hereof, then ENA shall perform the following further actions
+Upon (i) Customer’s acceptance of a proposal for Transport, (ii) Customer’s execution of any necessary agreement(s) for the Transport, and (iii) the removal of all conditions precedent under such agreement(s) such that Customer has a binding obligation for the Transport, then ENA shall perform the following further actions

-(i) ENA shall submit an offer for the sale of natural gas into theFirm Transport with a term commensurate with the term of the Firm Transport based upon prevailing market conditions, with athe term to be determined by ENA at that times of the accepted and executed Firm Transport arrrangement (the "Supply Offer"); and
+(a) Supply Offer.
+ENA shall submit an offer for the sale of natural gas into the Transport based upon prevailing market conditions with a term to be determined by ENA (the "Supply Offer"); and

-In the event that theFirm Transport is unable to commence until after the Plant’s in-service date, ENA shall solicit proposals for offers for a bundled gas supply arrangement during the period from the Plant in-service date and the start date of theFirm Transport (the "Bundled Arrangement").
+Bundled Arrangement.
+In the event that the Transport does not commence until after the Plant’s in-service date, ENA may (i) submit an offer or (ii) solicit proposals for an offer (via a request for proposal process conducted on Customer’s behalf) for a bundled gas supply arrangement to bridge the period between the Plant’s in-service date and the start date of the Transport (the "Bundled Arrangement").

-Upon ENA’s submission of a the Supply Offer and athe Bundled Arrangement, if any, Customer shall either accept or reject the Supply Offer and the Bundled Arrangement, if any, inwriting.
-If Customer has not accepted the Supply Offer and the Bundled Arrangement, if any, within 180365 days of the eEffective dDate of this Agreement____ days of its receipt thereof, ,this Agreement shall automatically terminate and ENA shall have no further obligations or liability hereunder, except as set forth in Section 13 of this Agreement.
-Customer acknowledges and agrees that it shall make the decision to accept or reject the Supply Offer and the Bundled Arrangement with full knowledge of Customer’s rights and the benefit of independent legal advice.
+ENA shall submit a written summary of the terms the Supply Offer and the Bundled Arrangement, if any, to Customer for its review.
+Such written summary shall contain the terms, conditions, and deadlines for Customer’s acceptance or rejection of the proposal(s) for the Supply Offer and the Bundled Arrangement, if any, and Customer shall either accept or reject the proposal(s) for Supply Offer and the Bundled Arrangement, if any, in accordance with such terms, conditions, and deadlines.
+Customer acknowledges and agrees that it shall make the decision to accept or reject the Supply Offer and the Bundled Arrangement with full knowledge of Customer’s rights and the benefit of independent commerical and legal advice.

 Customer Obligations.
-To enable ENA to provide the Services, Customer shall provide ENA, in a timely manner, with all of the information and documentation, including without limitation, credit information and documentation, that ENArequests and which are reasonably required for ENA to perform the Services.
-Customer shall also perform any actions as requested by ENA which are reasonably required for ENA to perform the Services, including without limitation,taking all actions required to satisfy any credit requirements related to theFirm Transport, the Supply Offer, and the Bundled Arrangement, if any.
+Customer shall provide ENA, in a timely manner, with all of the information and documentation, including without limitation, any credit information and documentation, that ENA requests.
+Customer shall also perform any actions as requested by ENA, including without limitation, all actions required to satisfy any credit requirements related to the Transport, the Supply Offer, and the Bundled Arrangement, if any.